gregwiechec/ExtendedCms.TinyMceEnhancements/README.md

 }
 ````

-From now on, when adding an image to the editor, the querystring is also changed:
+From now on, when adding an image to the editor or changing image size, the querystring will also be changed:

 ````
 <img src="/EPiServer/CMS/Content/globalassets/en/startpage/polarbearonice.png,,128?epieditmode=false&amp;width=300&amp;height=17">.
 ````

-so that Baaijte.Optimizely.ImageSharp.Web (or another plugin) will return the image at the resized size.
+Then Baaijte.Optimizely.ImageSharp.Web (or another plugin) will return the resized image.

 ### Limiting image size